How to make a PDF non-editable or read-only in a few steps.

 Stop people from making unwanted changes to your PDFs.
 Learn how to protect your documents in three different ways.

+Need to learn how to make a PDF non-editable but not sure where to start?
 You often have to share PDF documents with others — but you may not want them to be able to make any changes to the files.
 Setting PDF files to read-only mode allows anyone to view them while preventing them from making edits.
 But how can you create a read-only PDF?

 You can complete the task in many ways.
 Read on to learn how to make a PDF read-only using three different methods.